junaidkhalid1/Laravel_Angular_5.3/readme.md

 ####Structure:
 - Laravel as backend.
 - AngularJS as frontend.
+- VueJS also used as frontend for the same backend.

-Frontend repository can be found here. [link](https://github.com/junaidkhalid1/Angular-Laravel-Frontend)
+AngularJS Frontend repository can be found here. [link](https://github.com/junaidkhalid1/Angular-Laravel-Frontend)

+VueJS Frontend repository can be found here. [link](https://github.com/junaidkhalid1/Vue-Laravel-Frontend)

 ###FR ( Développement en cours )